CameronBodine/PINGMapper/docs/BinaryStructure.md

 | 72 Bytes      | 11xx, Helix, Onix|
 | 152 Bytes     | Solix            |

-Second, the number of sonar returns for a sonar record vary depending on the range setting on the unit.
-The variability in the size of a sonar record across recordings and Humminbird model make automatically decoding the file a non-trivial task.
-Each sonar record begins with the same four hexidecimal values: `C0 DE AB 21`.
-This sequence is common to all sonar recordings encountered to date.
-The header then terminates with the following hexidecimal sequence: `A0 ** ** ** ** 21` where the `** ** ** **` is a 32-byte unsigned integer indicating the number of sonar returns that are recorded immediately after `21`.
-By simply counting the number of bytes beginning at `C0` and terminating at `21`, the correct header length can be determined.

 ##### Header Structure
 The header for a sonar record contains metadata specific to that sonar record.
 Information about the ping location, time elapsed since beginning of the recording, heading, speed, depth, etc. are contained in this structure.
 The data is preceded by a hexidecimal value that is unique for the data that follows, referred to as a tag.
 For example, `Depth` is tagged by a hexidecimal value of `87`.
 While the variety of information stored in the header varies by Humminbird model, tags consistently identify the type of information that follows.
-The following sections indicate the tags, offset, the data that follows the tag, and the size (in bytes) of the data.
+The following sections indicate the tags, offset from start of sonar record, the data that follows the tag, and the size (in bytes) of the data.

 ##### Humminbird 900 Series
 Header Length (Bytes): **67**